Nedhoven/SearchEngine/README.md

 #### Creators: Ned Beigi, Xuan Liu, and Zuozhi Wang

-For more information, read the wiki!
+For more information, read the WiKi!